juliapaterson/summerproject/README.md

   + refined focus and explore relevance to IIT at lab meeting

 **week 3 9/12 - 13/12**

 * 16/12
   + sped up vm with 3d rendering enabled
   + made a big loop to compute all channels/memory lengths
   + need to learn how to use massive & write some documentation

+* 17/12
+  + learning bash/massive
+  + generate some more frontal/occipital eMs
+  + need to submit jobs to massive + update progress slides